Bitbucket Cloud

 Use Pipelines-as-Code with Bitbucket Cloud #

-Follow this guide to create an app password:
+Follow this guide to create an API token.

 Check these boxes to add the permissions to the token: